-With more complex signal processing, it is possible to reconstruct different information about surface geometry for defined applications (Vossiek & Mágori, 2014).
+With more complex signal processing, it is possible to reconstruct different information about surface geometry for specific applications (Vossiek & Mágori, 2014).

-As acoustic waves travel into material, it is possible to use ultrasonic sensors to detect pores or other irregularities (Wilde, 2014).
-The speed of propagation differs depending on the material in order to verify its homogeneity.
+As acoustic waves travel into a material, it is possible to use ultrasonic sensors to detect pores or other irregularities (Wilde, 2014).
+The speed of propagation differs depending on the material and can be used to verify its homogeneity.
 The advantage of this method is its non-destructive nature.

 Acoustic sensors can be a useful setup for applications besides solid workpieces.
-They can also be used for the measurement of properties of gases and liquids.
-In more dense media, the speed of sound is usually higher than in air—for example, in water the value is c = 1483 m/s (Schrüfer et al., 2018).
-When two senders (S1 & S2) and detectors (D1 & D2) are embedded into a pipe with liquid flowing at a velocity of v as shown below, the times of flight of the ultrasonic pulses are determined by velocity v, distance d, speed of sound in the medium c0, and angle α (Schrüfer et al., 2018).
+They can be used for the measurement of properties of gases and liquids as well.
+In denser media, the speed of sound is usually higher than in air—for example, in water the value is c = 1483 m/s (Schrüfer et al., 2018).
+When two senders (S1 & S2) and detectors (D1 & D2) are embedded into a pipe with liquid flowing at a velocity of v, as shown below, the times of flight of the ultrasonic pulses are determined by velocity v, distance d, speed of sound in the medium c0, and angle α (Schrüfer et al., 2018):

 t1=dc0+v∙cos⁡(α), t2=dc0-v∙cos⁡(α)

-The time of flight for one sensor increases due to the medium movement, while the other decreases (Schrüfer et al., 2018).
+The time-of-flight for one sensor increases due to the medium movement, while the other decreases (Schrüfer et al., 2018).
 The time difference t1-t2 can be used to determine flow velocity, which can subsequently be used to calculate flow volume through the pipe (Schrüfer et al., 2018) as follows:

 t2-t1=2d2d∙v∙cosαc02-v2∙cos2α→v≈c022d∙cosα(t2-t1)